snakemake/snakemake-scheduler-plugin-firstfit/docs/intro.md

-This plugin provides a fast scheduler for Snakemake since, even though Snakemake's native scheduler are quite fast for most applications, they can get considerably slow with very large workflows (e.g. > 500k jobs).
-The reason is that each time there are jobs to be submitted, they need to evaluate which ones to run.
+This plugin provides a fast `snakemake` scheduler that, while sacrificing some resources usage efficiency, can be up to 100x faster than the default schedulers.